Sign up today

 Don't miss anything.
 Get news about our walks, special offers, events and behind-the-scenes stories from Tasmanian Walking Company.

 Northern Exposure is a fitting blend of rainforest trekking and salty-sea-breeze wandering.
-It begins by slipping deep into World Heritage Wilderness on our Cradle Mountain Huts Walk for 6 days amongst ancient, rugged landscape.
+It begins with an alpine trek on our Cradle Mountain Huts Walk for 6 days amongst ancient, rugged landscapes.
 Retreat each evening to the only private huts in the park.

 After a short break in Launceston, it’s time to lace up your boots and embark on the 4-day Bay of Fires Lodge Walk.
 Prepare for squeaky white sand beaches, fiery-orange lichen topped boulders and indigenous history that’ll stop you in your tracks.
 But keep walking.
 Your destination?
 The Bay of Fires Lodge.
 This idyllic lodge complete with well-earned foot spas, is your base for the final two nights.
 Here, sneak in a spa treatment, nap on the front deck or paddle your way across the smooth waters of Anson’s River by kayak.